 Each of the three Distinguished Graduate Teaching Awards includes a $1,000 award, an engraved Jefferson Cup, and a certificate in honor of the achievement.

 - One award of the Frank Finger Graduate Fellowship for Teaching.
-The Frank Finger award is offered to a student in the college of Arts and Sciences in recognition of stimulating and organized classroom/ lab instruction.
+The Frank Finger award is offered to a student in the Graduate School of Arts & Sciences in recognition of stimulating and organized classroom/ lab instruction.
 The awardee will receive a $2,000 award, an engraved Jefferson Cup, and a certificate in honor of her/his achievement.

 - One award of the Class of 1985 Fellowship for Creative Teaching.
 The Class of 1985 Fellowship is offered to the candidate who best demonstrates exceptional creativity in teaching activities.
 The awardee will receive an award of $5,000, an engraved Jefferson Cup, and a certificate in honor of her/his achievement.

-All departmental/school nominations should be submitted on-line by the department DGS or other administrator/designee, and can be accomplished by clicking the apply button in the upper right-hand corner at: https://virginia.infoready4.com/#manageCompetitionsDetail/1763822
+All departmental/school nominations should be submitted online by the department DGS or other administrator/designee, and can be accomplished by clicking the apply button in the upper right-hand corner at: https://virginia.infoready4.com/#competitionDetail/1779584

 Nomination packets must include the following materials as a single PDF, in the order below, and are limited to no more than 12 pages in length, using no smaller than 12 point font: